method5/method5/install_method5.md

 Install Method5
 ===============

 Installing Method5 is a one-time, semi-automated process.
 Pick one person to install and administer Method5.
-That person should have intermediate DBA skills, and preferably some development background.
+That person should have intermediate DBA skills, and preferably some development experience.

 Testing Method5 only requires a single database.
 A multi-database environment can be simulated by inserting fake values in step 4, "Configure M5_DATABASE".

 If you are using the multitenant architecture, Method5 has currently only been tested on pluggable databases, not container databases.

-If there are problems with the installation please submit an issue to the GitHub repository, or send an email to Jon Heller at jon@jonheller.org.
+If you want help with the installation please send an email to Jon Heller, jon@jonheller.org.
+Or you can submit an issue to the GitHub repository.

 1: Check pre-requisites.